NewModernize 2-3x faster with MongoDB’s AI-powered Application Modernization Platform. Learn more >

 Fully compatible with MongoDB

-No, incomplete
+No, incomplete.

-Imitation API fails 66% of correctness tests
+Imitation API fails 43% of correctness tests.

-Support for latest MongoDB version
+Support for latest MongoDB versionNo

-Scale writes and partition data beyond a single node / Sharding support
+Scale writes and partition data beyond a single node / sharding supportLimited—sharding is available within an elastic cluster deployment using only hash-sharding, which is prone to hot partitions.

-Replicate and scale beyond a single region / Comply with data locality regulations and survive regional outages
+Replicate and scale beyond a single region / comply with data locality regulations and survive regional outagesLimited—supports only a few secondary regions with read-only clusters consisting of a modest number of replica instances.

-High resilience, rapid failure recovery, fast failover, retryable writes, multi-region
+High resilience, rapid failure recovery, fast failover, retryable writes, multi-regionNo—~30-second failover, no retryable writes, and no multi-region support within a single or elastic cluster.

-Integrated text search, geospatial processing, graph traversals
+Integrated text search, geospatial processing, graph traversalsLimited—basic functionality for text search and geospatial operators.

 Native support for time series dataNo